hyperledger-labs/minifabric/README.md

 minifab
 ```

-Watch the [series of 6 videos](https://www.youtube.com/playlist?list=PL0MZ85B_96CExhq0YdHLPS5cmSBvSmwyO) on how to develop Hyperledger Fabric using Minifabric
+Watch the [series of 6 videos](https://www.youtube.com/playlist?list=PL0MZ85B_96CExhq0YdHLPS5cmSBvSmwyO) on how to develop Hyperledger Fabric using Minifabric and read the [blog](https://www.hyperledger.org/blog/2020/04/29/minifabric-a-hyperledger-fabric-quick-start-tool-with-video-guides)